ekahorsu/Reduction-Algorithm-of-N-Dimensional-Piecewise-Affine-Models-for-Real-Time-Motor-Control/README.md

 This work is currently in the experimental phase.

 Project Digest/Brief Introduction:
-Code files have been uploaded.
+Code files to be uploaded.